Jonastjep/CRAPy/ProgressReport_CRAPy.md

 - To do all pf this with my little knowledge I have also been following some tutorials on how to programme with python, especially in the context of

 #### Jonas:
+- Discovered the pressure sensor was not working (only after a loooong period of troubleshooting) so had to solder a new one together and conect it to the RPi to allow access through ssh for Francesco.
+Also had to figure out how to configure the I2P port address for the [Adafruit BMP280 libraries](https://github.com/adafruit/Adafruit_CircuitPython_BMP280/blob/f65303074498e07db883e73c067a8b9e491451a2/adafruit_bmp280.py#L399).
+Alot of issues due to the fact our sensor is not genuine.
+Also had to figure out if it was a BME280 or BMP280 (it's the latter).
+Alot of time went into just figuring out these things.
+- Had a zoom conference with Italy to help with taking control of a remote server (a RPi) and using it to run some python software.
+- Spent some time reflashing another RPi and updating it up.
+Issues with the headless connection through wifi but fixable.

 #### Juliette: